ali-hindy/CS269i-HW2-Tournament-2025/README.md

 ### Outputs:
 - `moveChoice`: Your move (0 = Defect, 1 = Cooperate)
 - `memory`: An object used to retain information between turns **within the current matchup**.
   Note: You should **not store information across different matchups**.
-Your strategy must rely only on the current matchup’s `history`, along with `avgHistoryScore` and `avgHistoryCoop`.
+Your strategy must rely only on the current matchup’s `history`, along with `avgPreviousScore` and `avgPreviousCoop`.

 ---